ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

    - Recovery is managed in a browser or in the VMware vSphere Web Client or Client console.

 ## Design Scope
-{: #designscope}
+{: #design-scope}

-Note the following considerationswhen reviewing the pattern:
+Note the following considerations when reviewing the pattern:

 - Network connectivity from on-premises to the {{site.data.keyword.cloud_notm}} environments is considered as out of scope for this pattern.
 - Operation of your VMs is not impacted by Zerto.
 Zerto captures change data while it is still in the memory of the ESX host on its way to a datastore, except during the initial sync or a delta sync.